streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/Dependency Injection/_index.md

 ## Versioned

 A component can be attached to a version by implementing the `Versioned` interface.
-This is the case, for example, for the  the `TopologyProvider` interface.
+This is the case, for example, for the `TopologyProvider` interface.

 ```java
 public interface Versioned {